Aidas415/Final-project-Paulini/testCases.md

 - The page describe everything about `PAULINI` with a short introduction
 - Contact information includes email, phone number, and address
 - The breadcrumb `PAULINI > APIE MUS` appears above the describe on the left side
-- The `APIE MUS` menu item is underlined

 ### 🧪✅ **TC 03.07. - The "PASIEKIMAI" page is accessible from the "hamburger" menu**